bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

     Flash Manufacturer: MX
     Serial Flash: 512 kB
     Serial Flash:
     Bank # 1:  Nb pages: 2048  Page Size: 256
       Size:    524288 bytes,  Logical address: 0x60000000
       Area 0: 60000000 to 60FFFFFF      SPI flash
     In:    serial
     Out:   serial
     Err:   serial
     CPU works at 700 MHz (700/1/1)
     DDR2 Speed is 400 MHz
     Restoring RTC
-Hit any key to stop autoboot:  0
+    Hit any key to stop autoboot:  2

+test

     # Note the use of "lowmem".
 It just seems to work better.

     # Note, substitute the name of the uInitrd on your /dev/sda1 device
     # For example, it might be called "uInitrd.new"
     #
     # The uImage being used should be installed as "uImage" on the
     # /dev/sda1 partition as this is the image the u-boot bootloader will
     # try to load when the unit is reset.
     #
     #
     # Paste these commands in one at a time as some of them can take
     # 10-20 seconds to execute
     #
     setenv current_kernel kernel1
     setenv num_boot_tries 0
     saveenv
     setenv bootargs 'console=ttyS0,38400 mem=256M root=/dev/sda3 rw lowmem=1'
+    # Might need to do "scsi init" twice in a row if there are errors
     scsi init
     ext2load scsi 0:1 0x4000000 uImage
     ext2load scsi 0:1 0x4A00000 uInitrd

     bootm 0x4000000 0x4A00000

 # After this you should see the Linux kernel booting